oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 A JWT VC Issuer Metadata configuration MUST be queried using an HTTP `GET` request at the path defined in (#jwt-vc-issuer-metadata).

-The following is a non-normative example of a HTTP request for the JWT VC Issuer Metadata configuration when `iss` is set to `https://example.com`:
+The following is a non-normative example of an HTTP request for the JWT VC Issuer Metadata configuration when `iss` is set to `https://example.com`:

 ```